tosmi-ansible/ansible-pipeline-demo/README.md

 # Ansible Pipeline Demo

-This repository contains a demo that demonstrate how to
+This repository contains a simple pipeline that demonstrate how to

-- Validate Ansible in an automated fashion
+- Validate Ansible code in an automated fashion
 - Merging changes automatically to different repository branches after validation
-- Trigger Ansible Controller jobs after merging
+- Triggering Ansible Controller jobs after merging

+The demo is running in OpenShift, for reasons why see [here](#why-openshift).

 ## Table of contents